clindamycin, oral (Cleocin)

 PRESCRIBED FOR: Clindamycin is used for treatment of serious infections caused by susceptible bacteria.
 It is most often used for treating penicillin-allergic patients or in other situations where penicillin or other alternative antibiotics cannot be used.

-Some examples of infections that are treated with clindamycin include serious respiratory tract infections (for example, emphysema, pneumonitis, and lung abscess); serious skin and soft tissue infections; female pelvic and genital tract infections (for example, bacterial vaginosis); endometriosis; and ovarian abscess.
+Some examples of infections that are treated with clindamycin include serious respiratory tract infections (for example, empyema, pneumonitis, and lung abscess); serious skin and soft tissue infections; female pelvic and genital tract infections (for example, endometritis); and ovarian abscess).

 DOSING: The recommended dose for adults for serious infections is 150 to 450 mg every 6 to 8 hours up to a maximum dose of 1.8 grams per day.
 For pediatric patients the recommended dose is 8 to 20 mg/kg/day divided into 3 or 4 equal doses.